senekor/ec2hx/README.md

 TODO:

 - CLI to generate files (config.toml, languages.toml, .gitignore)

-- apply global settings to a custom language for generic files, e.g. `*.txt` (Helix doesn't have a builtin config for those.)

 - add more relevant examples for snapshot testing and analyse the output (linux kernel!)